Skip to content

 Section titled “How Site Architecture Connects to Topical Authority”

 Pages you create in Site Architecture can be tracked alongside your Topical Research topics in the Topical Authority module.
-This gives you a unified view of rankings and AI visibility across both your local/service pages and your blog/resource content.
+This gives you a unified view of rankings and AI visibility across your local/service pages, agency pages, SaaS product pages, e-commerce pages, and your blog/resource content.

 The connection works like this:

-1. Build your architecture: Create service and location pages in Site Architecture.
+1. Build your architecture: Create your pages in Site Architecture (services, locations, features, use cases, etc.).

 2. Configure tracking: In Topical Authority Settings, define your Query Strategy (see below).

-3. Enable page types: Select which page types (service, city, service_location, etc.) should be tracked.
+3. Enable page types: Select which page types (Service, City, Service + Location, Feature, Use Case, etc.) should be tracked.

 4. Run SERP refresh: Floyi fetches rankings and AI data for your architecture pages using the query patterns you defined.